cryptopig/Manager-Bot/README.md

 The prefix for commands is "."
 An example command is:
 .ping
-Type .help for a list of all the commands, and lastly, enjoy Manager Bot!
+Type .help for a list of all the commands.
+Lastly, enjoy Manager Bot!